-This bill amends the zoning protest process for cities and towns in Wyoming by modifying the criteria under which a protest against changes in zoning regulations can be deemed effective.
-Specifically, it changes the requirement from needing a protest signed by owners of twenty percent (20%) of the area affected to requiring signatures from owners who can demonstrate a concrete and particularized harm and either own thirty-three percent (33%) or more of the area of the lots included in the proposed change or comprise thirty-three percent (33%) or more of the owners immediately adjacent within a distance of three hundred (300) feet.
-Additionally, the bill alters the voting requirement for the governing body from an affirmative vote of three-fourths (3/4) to two-thirds (2/3) of all members.
+The bill amends the zoning protest process for cities and towns in Wyoming, specifically addressing the criteria under which a protest against changes in regulations, restrictions, or district boundaries can be deemed effective.
+It stipulates that a protest must be signed by more than one owner who can demonstrate a concrete and particularized harm and who either owns thirty-three percent (33%) or more of the area of the lots included in the proposed change or comprises thirty-three percent (33%) or more of the owners immediately adjacent within a distance of three hundred (300) feet.
+The bill also changes the requirement for the governing body’s approval from an affirmative vote of three-fourths (3/4) to two-thirds (2/3) of all members.

 Statutes affected: Introduced: 15-1-603